hpcaitech/SwiftInfer/README.md

 ## 📃 Acknowledgement

-This work is inspired by the Streaming-LLM paper with the aim to make it usable for production.
-Throughout development, we have referenced the following materials and we wish to acknowledge their efforts and contribution in the open-source community and academia.
+This work is inspired by Streaming-LLM to make it usable for production.
+Throughout development, we have referenced the following materials and we wish to acknowledge their efforts and contribution to the open-source community and academia.

 - Streaming-LLM
     - [Paper](https://arxiv.org/abs/2309.17453)